This page has been written by our Young People's Collective.

 How to join

-We meet on the last Saturday of the month and work collaboratively in online spaces between meetings.
-We are currently meeting online via Zoom but hope to transition back to face-to-face meetings at Kingston Museum, when this is possible.
+We meet on the last Saturday of the month in person.
 Membership is open to all people aged 16 to 25, and those older than 25 are welcome to join us as mentors to younger members.
 You do not need any prior experience or qualifications to become a member, just an interest in heritage and meeting like-minded people.

 To find out more, please email email@example.com.